Stefania Gladki

 Stefania Pavlovna Gladki or Stefania Gladkaya (Стефания Павловна Гладкая; born 28 May 2010) is a Russian-French figure skater who currently competes for France.
-She is the 2025 French national champion and the 2024 French national silver medalist.
+She is a two-time French national champion (2025–26) and the 2024 French national silver medalist.
 She is the youngest-ever French national champion, winning her first title at age 14.

-At the junior level, Gladki is the 2024 JGP Czech Republic silver medalist, the 2024 JGP Turkey bronze medalist, and the 2024 French junior national champion.
+At the junior level, Gladki is the 2024 JGP Czech Republic silver medalist, the 2024 and 2026 JGP Turkey bronze medalist, the 2026 JGP Georgia bronze medalist and the 2024 French junior national champion.

 Personal life

 Gladki was born on 28 May 2010 in Moscow, Russia.
 Growing up with a French father with Ukrainian roots and Russian mother, Gladki is able to communicate in both languages fluently.
 In addition, she has family members that reside in Canada.

 She is currently enrolled in Russian and French online schooling.

 Additionally, she looks up to training mate, Adam Siao Him Fa.

 Career

 Early career

 In 2014, Gladki's parents signed her up for figure skating at the age three-and-a-half as a means to help improve her allergies.
 At the age of six, her parents decided that their daughter would represent France should she eventually compete internationally and thus registered her to the Nice Baie des Anges Association in Nice, France.
 She then began splitting her time between training in Nice and Moscow, and would compete at French and Russian domestic competitions.
 Gladki's early coaches included, Natalia Mankevich, Irina Lobacheva, and Alexander Mandrikov.
 She officially began competing for France internationally in 2023.